jazzydesu/Noki/README.md

 Or maybe the conditions are terrible and Noki tells you not to bother.

-That's pretty much it. maybe it can help you get ur silly self to catch some rays.
+That's pretty much it. maybe it can help you get ur silly butt to catch some rays.

 ## Features